Stochastic Dynamics for Video Infilling: Model Details

 \subsection{Dynamic Spatial Sampling}

-In order to train \(P_{pst}\) and \(P_{infr}\) at \(t\), we model them as Gaussian distributions \(N_{pst}(\mu_t,\sigma_t)\) and \(N_{infr}(\mu_t,\sigma_t)\), using the re-parameterization trick from \cite{kingma2013auto}.
-A Gaussian distribution can be mapped to any distribution through a sufficient complicated function (simulated by a part of our neural network).
-After inferring the \(\mu_t\) and the \(\sigma_t\), we will sample a vector from the Gaussian distribution.
-Different from \cite{denton2018stochastic}, we consider a spatial vector as a stronger representation for the movement.
-Different locations in one frame may have different levels of stochasticity.
+Using the re-parameterization trick \cite{kingma2013auto}, we model \(P_{pst}\) and \(P_{infr}\) as Gaussian distributions \(N_{pst}(\mu_t,\sigma_t)\) and \(N_{infr}(\mu_t,\sigma_t)\).
+Different locations in one frame may have different levels of uncertainty.
 Uniformly draw a sample following the same distribution everywhere will hinder the modeling (see SDVI non-spatial in Table \ref{tab:avg_overall}).
 Consequently, we introduce a spatial sampling process (Figure \ref{fig:stochastic_spatial_sampling}).
-Instead of using vectors, we use spatial feature maps for \(\mu_t\) and \(\sigma_t\).
+Instead of using vectors \cite{denton2018stochastic}, we use spatial feature maps for \(\mu_t\) and \(\sigma_t\).
 To get the \(z_t\), we multiply the sampled vector on each location of \(\sigma_t\), then add the \(\mu_t\) on the product.